shopware5/devdocs/source/developers-guide/event-guide/index.md

 ```

 In the install method of the plugin an early Shopware event called `Enlight_Controller_Front_StartDispatch` is subscribed.
+It is also necessary to always subscribe to the `Shopware_Console_Add_Command`.
-So still one event is needed to bring my subscribers into play - but afterwards, most other events can be
+So still these events are needed to bring my subscribers into play - but afterwards, most other events can be
 registered using subscribers.

-The event callback `onStartDispatch` usually looks like this:
+The event callback `onRegisterSubscriber` usually looks like this:

 ```
 public function onStartDispatch(Enlight_Event_EventArgs $args)